-To make these changes possible we are planning to raise finance in the following ways:
+In order to make these changes possible we have raised finance in the following ways:

 - A community share offer